HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication

 \section{Introduction}

 Due to the massive advancements in fields like cloud computing and blockchain technology, data privacy and security in local memory and/or servers becomes critically important nowadays.
-With cyber and hardware-based attacks on the rise, it is crucial to employ state-of-the art attack mitigation and defence mechanisms in both general-purpose and embedded system scenarios.
-There are several different methods that an attacker can use to gain access to information of unsuspecting users.
+Recent rise in cyber and hardware-based attacks makes it crucial to employ state-of-the art attack mitigation and defence mechanisms in both general-purpose and embedded system scenarios.
+There are several adversarial methods that an attacker can use to gain access to information of unsuspecting users.
 One of the well-known memory based attacks is a data replay attack where an intruder can replace some blocks of data and/or metadata with a previously used redundant block and subsequently utilize this exploit to obtain extra information on the access pattern~\cite{elbaz2009hardware}.
 As such, mitigating this type of attacks against data privacy and data security stipulates a strong authentication mechanism.